Shirakumo/radiance-tutorial/Part 5.md

 </html>
 ```

 There are some interesting points to mention here.
 First, we employ the `profile:avatar` function and change the `src` attribute to that using the lQuery `attr` function.
+We don't want to use `@src` here, because the `profile:avatar` function is specified to return an external URL already and we don't want to externalise it again.
 The avatar function requires you to pass a "suitable size" for the avatar and will try (but not guarantee!) to return something close to that size.
 While you can always resize the image with CSS, you shouldn't set it unreasonably large as that might significantly slow down page speed.

 Second, in order to link to the user's profile we're using a different kind of pattern: `<profile page {0}>`.
 A pattern like that is called a resource and is resolved through Radiance's resource system.
 The resource system allows you to access certain relevant information of a module or interface through a standardised mechanism.
 Resources are dispatched by the module you're requesting information from, and the type of resource you need.
 The page resource type we're employing here is specified to always return a URI to the requested page.
 For the profile interface, this means a URI to the page that displays the given user's profile.
 You can try it out at the REPL too, using the `resource` function.